 Administrators are the people who create Discord servers around specific interests.
 They establish the rules for participating, can invite people to join, and oversee the health and well-being of their community.
 They have broad administrative control, and can bring in moderators to manage community members.
 They can also ban or remove members and, if necessary, remove and replace moderators.

 Administrators also choose moderators to play a vital role in Discord communities.
-Their responsibilities might vary, but the overall role is to ensure that their Discord server is a safe, healthy environment for everyone.
+The responsibilities of a moderator might vary, but their overall role is to ensure that their Discord server is a safe, healthy environment for everyone.
 They can do things like moderate or delete messages, as well as invite, ban, or suspend people who violate the server’s rules.
 The best moderators typically are seasoned and enthusiastic participants in one or more communities.

 Admins and moderators are your first go-to when you encounter an issue in a server.
 They may be able to respond immediately and help resolve your concerns.

-Each Discord server should have written rules for behavior to alleviate confusion or misunderstanding about what goes on for that particular community.
+Each Discord server should have written rules for behavior to alleviate confusion or misunderstanding about the guidelines for that particular community.
 These rules, which supplement our Community Guidelines, are your tools to moderate efficiently and transparently.
-As communities grow, moderators can add more mods to keep a server a fun and welcoming place to be.
+As communities grow, moderators can add more mods to keep their server a fun and welcoming place to be.